Not all private properties can be acquired by govt for common good under Article 39(b), rules SC - The Statesman

-A nine-judge bench of the Supreme Court on Tuesday ruled by a majority judgment that not all the private properties are attributable as ‘material resources of the community’ under Article 39(b) of the Constitution and can’t be taken over by the state authorities to subserve the “common good” and that the country’s economic foundations are not on rigid economic theory to advocate greater state control over private resources.
+A nine-judge bench of the Supreme Court on Tuesday, by a majority judgment, ruled that not all the private properties are attributable as ‘material resources of the community’ under Article 39(b) of the Constitution and can’t be taken over by the State authorities to subserve the “common good” and the country’s economic foundation are not on rigid economic theory, which advocates for greater state control over private resources.

 The majority verdict said that the interpretation that every privately owned property could be used by the state as a material resource to “subserve the common good” postulated a “rigid economic theory which advocates greater state control of private resources”.